Yandex Cloud

 gRPC API

-2. Click the cluster name and select the Performance diagnostics → Queries tab.
+2. Click the name of your cluster and select the Performance diagnostics → Queries tab.

-To view the query statistics for a specific time interval:
+To view query statistics for a specific time interval:

-To get information about the relative change in the query statistics:
+To get details on relative changes in query statistics:

-1. In the Interval 1 field, select the time interval to be used as a calculation basis for statistics.
+1. In the Interval 1 field, select the time interval to use as the baseline for calculations.

-2. In the Interval 2 field, select the time interval to compare the statistics for interval 1 with.
+2. In the Interval 2 field, select the time interval to compare against the baseline interval.

-Let’s assume, 10 SELECT * FROM cities queries were made in the first interval and 20 in the second.
-When comparing statistics, the difference by the number of queries metric (the Calls column in the table) will be +100%.
+Suppose, 10 SELECT * FROM cities queries were executed in the first interval and 20 in the second.
+A comparison of the statistics will show a +100% difference for the query count metric (the Calls table column).

 export IAM_TOKEN="<IAM_token>"